vaginessa/dns-wiki/TCP-security.md

 An fantastic article about the Certificates and Public Key pinning is available at [OWASP](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning) - for certificate transparency information take a ride over [here](http://www.certificate-transparency.org/).
 Mozilla itself also have special programs and a huge [overview](https://wiki.mozilla.org/CA:Overview) how they handle the policy and included CAs.

-An article which explains a _Life without a CA_ is available over the official [torproject blog](https://blog.torproject.org/blog/life-without-ca) - [but this doesn't solve all the problems and possible attacks](http://newschoolsecurity.com/2010/03/life-without-certificate-authorities/).
+An article which explains a _Life without a CA_ is available over the official [tor project blog](https://blog.torproject.org/blog/life-without-ca) - [but this doesn't solve all the problems and possible attacks](http://newschoolsecurity.com/2010/03/life-without-certificate-authorities/).

 Other _solutions_:
 * DNS Certification Authority Authorization ([CAA](http://tools.ietf.org/html/draft-hallambaker-donotissue-03))